JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 In Horta, tracing neurons is done by placing a series of connected point annotations along the neuron signal in the images.
 These points form one or more trees of points, with each point having one parent point and zero, one, or more child points.

-The Horta Control Center contains, below the "Workspace" area, a list of neurons and controls for interacting with neurons.
+The Horta Control Center contains, below the "WORKSPACE" and "VIEWS" sections, a "NEURONS" section that contains a list of neurons and controls for interacting with neurons.

-To create a neuron, click the "+" button below the neuron list, just below the "Spatial filter" label.
+To create a neuron, click the "Add..." button below the neuron list.
 The default name is "Neuron 1", where the number will be incremented to be larger than existing neurons.
-You may also give the neuron any name you like, with some restrictions (ie, the `*` and `?` characters can't be used).
+You may also give the neuron any name you like, with some restrictions (eg, the `*` and `?` characters can't be used).
 You can rename the neuron at any time by right-clicking its name in the neuron list and choosing "Rename".
 Once the neuron is created, the name will appear in the neuron list, and the neuron will be selected (highlighted).

 The initial color is randomly chosen from a palette of about twenty.
 If you'd like to change the color of the neuron, click the color swatch to the right of the neuron's name in the list and choose a new color from the dialog box.

-{{< imglink src="../images-tracing/new-neuron.png" link="../images-tracing/new-neuron.png" alt="new neuron in the neuron list" >}}
+{{< imglink src="../images-tracing/new-neuron.png" link="../images-tracing/new-neuron.png" alt="new neuron in the neuron list" width="373px" >}}

 ### Add points